Last updated on July 5th, 2022 at 01:17 pm

 It’s the Internet, Catherine. they might not understand who you really are . . .

-Our Internet discussions reminded me of the conversations I’d have when working in Mortgage Banking where I’d argue credit issues for borrowers trying to borrow money against an inexperienced, young underwriter telling me her fears about approving the loan.
-A life-changing decision being contemplated by someone who had no life experience with death, divorce, or terminal illness.
+Our discussions about living life online reminded me of the conversations I’d have when working in Mortgage Banking where I’d argue credit issues for borrowers trying to borrow money against an inexperienced, young underwriter telling me her fears about approving the loan.
+A life-changing decision was contemplated by someone who had no life experience with death, divorce, or terminal illness.

 But he’s been behind on his car payment for a year.